dmayes77/NexTrip-travel-app/README.md

 Plan your next trip.
 See local restaurant reviews, events, and weather.
 Will give you forecast for 5 days.
-US cities only!!
+This app is set up to display information for US cities only!!

 ## How to get the app

-### Clone or download the project on your computer
+#### Clone or download the project on your computer

-### Open the terminal, cd in the project folder and run the following commands:
+#### Open the terminal, cd in the project folder and run the following commands:

 ```markdown
 - npm i (to install all the packages)